What is an anemometer?

 If the cup anemometer is mounted with the shaft perpendicular to the horizontal, it will measure only the component of the wind

 that is parallel to the ground.
-Other anemometers, such as vane anemometers, are used with the tip aligned with the total
+Other wind speed meter, such as vane anemometers, are used with the tip aligned with the total

 velocity vector.
 Before using an anemometer, it is important to determine how it should be positioned and what component of